 The innovative founders at GIVF, however, saw how egg donation could profoundly affect the future of many of its patients.
 Prior to egg donation IVF, adoption or child-free living were the only options for those experiencing egg-related infertility.
 With egg donation, women with egg-related infertility now had the chance to conceive.
 GIVF carefully researched egg donation and set up the program infrastructure.
 After several years of planning, in 1988, GIVF formally launched its egg donation program to its patients.

 GIVF’s egg donation program quickly became nationally acclaimed, known for its success and comprehensive service offering.
 While the program grew, the founders stayed closely attuned to advancements in egg donation technology.
 Egg vitrification, or rapid cooling” of oocytes, was starting to make waves in the IVF world in the early 2000s, with the first birth from vitrified eggs reported in 1999.
 Prior to vitrification, cryopreservation was done using “slow freezing” methods.
 The issue with slow freezing was that eggs were susceptible to developing ice crystals.
 This would damage the egg and ultimately compromise its viability.
 Egg vitrification mitigated the risk of ice crystals formation and therefore could generate better success rates.
-Says Founder and Scientific Director, Andy Dorfmann MSC, ELD, “As I look back at that time, the techniques were rather crude by today’s standards.
+Said Founder and Former Scientific Director, Andy Dorfmann MSC, ELD, “As I look back at that time, the techniques were rather crude by today’s standards.
 But, the excitement of this work was palpable.
 It was thrilling to first prove that we could vitrify and warm oocytes and have credible survival, fertilization and embryo development.
 Later when we achieved our first pregnancy, it was a watershed moment for me and the nascent EggBank.”

 The techniques to vitrify and warm eggs have become more refined and repeatable over the ensuing years.
 It wasn’t until 2012 that The American Society of Reproductive Medicine (ASRM) changed its guidance on oocyte vitrification to remove the “experimental” label.
 Instead, it now considered it as standard care for infertility patients.
 Despite these early challenges, Andy knew frozen donor oocytes had the potential to transform the practice of donor egg IVF.
 “The idea that oocytes could be banked was very compelling,” he affirmed.
 “These oocytes would be immediately available, and there would be no need to synchronize donors and recipients to cycle together.
 The Fairfax EggBank, like many successful endeavors, began as a dream.
 Eventually, it became a reality with a great deal of hard work and a little bit of good fortune.”